+- B) Voting Membership:

 - 1) Vice Chairperson

 - 2) Recruitment Coordinator

 - 3) Spirit Coordinator

 - 4) Two (2) Publicity Coordinators

 - 5) Gaucho Locos Liaison

 - 6) One (1) Senator

-- 7) Publicity Coordinator of Santa Barbara, and Isla Vista relation and Greek Relations

-- 1) Rally Committee Chair (except to break a tie) - 2) A.S.
-Advisor

-- 3) A.S.
-Executive Director

-- 4) A.S.
-Attorney General

-- 5) A.S.
-Controller(s)

-- 1) All staff shall be internally elected through a majority rule process, and recommended to the Committee on Committee chair, after which shall be appointed by the President, and approved by the Senate. - 2) Internal elections shall be held during the last three (3) weeks of Spring Quarter or the first three (3) weeks of Fall Quarter of the following year. - 3) The one (1) Senator shall be nominated by the Internal Vice President and approved by Senate for the term of one (1) academic year.

-E) Duties and Responsibilities of Rally Committee:

-- 1) Hold weekly public meetings with a public agenda during periods of regular school instruction, excluding Dead Week. - 2) Plan and produce a diverse schedule of events that provide and inspire spirit within the student body. - 3) Encourage student growth and development of new skills and expertise in the area of spirit and marketing, planning and programming. - 4) Establish and constantly update a set of operating policies and codes which are subject to Senate approval. - 5) Prepare and present to Senate Finance and Business Committee, in conjunction with the Chair, the annual Rally Committee budget. - 6) Report weekly to the Senate (by way of Rally Committee minutes and the Senators) and twice per month by report from the Chair or Vice Chair. - 7) Work in conjunction with Intercollegiate Athletics.

-F) Policies of Rally Committee:

-- 1) Abide by Robert's Rules of Order to facilitate orderly meetings; however, informal meeting procedures may be used at the discretion of the Chair. - 2) A quorum shall consist of a majority (50%+1) of the voting membership of the Rally Committee. - 3) All proxies for Rally Committee must be approved by a two-thirds (2/3) vote of Rally Committee. - 4) All Rally Committee meetings shall be facilitated by the Rally Committee Chair or in their absence, by the Vice Chair. - a) In the event that the Vice Chair is not able to chair the meeting, the Chair shall appoint a qualified replacement as Chair. - 5) All financial expenditures must be approved by a majority (50%+1) of the voting membership of Rally Committee. - 6) No group shall use the name of Rally Committee for sponsorship or other purpose without the express approval of a majority (50%+1) of Rally Committee.
+- 7) Publicity Coordinator of Santa Barbara, and Isla Vista relation and Greek Relations - C) Non-voting membership: - 1) Rally Committee Chair (except to break a tie) - 2) A.S.
+Advisor - 3) A.S.
+Executive Director - 4) A.S.
+Attorney General - 5) A.S.
+Controller(s) - D) Selection and Term of Office: - 1) All staff shall be internally elected through a majority rule process, and recommended to the Committee on Committee chair, after which shall be appointed by the President, and approved by the Senate. - 2) Internal elections shall be held during the last three (3) weeks of Spring Quarter or the first three (3) weeks of Fall Quarter of the following year. - 3) The one (1) Senator shall be nominated by the Internal Vice President and approved by Senate for the term of one (1) academic year. - E) Duties and Responsibilities of Rally Committee: - 1) Hold weekly public meetings with a public agenda during periods of regular school instruction, excluding Dead Week. - 2) Plan and produce a diverse schedule of events that provide and inspire spirit within the student body. - 3) Encourage student growth and development of new skills and expertise in the area of spirit and marketing, planning and programming. - 4) Establish and constantly update a set of operating policies and codes which are subject to Senate approval. - 5) Prepare and present to Senate Finance and Business Committee, in conjunction with the Chair, the annual Rally Committee budget. - 6) Report weekly to the Senate (by way of Rally Committee minutes and the Senators) and twice per month by report from the Chair or Vice Chair. - 7) Work in conjunction with Intercollegiate Athletics. - F) Policies of Rally Committee: - 1) Abide by Robert's Rules of Order to facilitate orderly meetings; however, informal meeting procedures may be used at the discretion of the Chair. - 2) A quorum shall consist of a majority (50%+1) of the voting membership of the Rally Committee. - 3) All proxies for Rally Committee must be approved by a two-thirds (2/3) vote of Rally Committee. - 4) All Rally Committee meetings shall be facilitated by the Rally Committee Chair or in their absence, by the Vice Chair. - a) In the event that the Vice Chair is not able to chair the meeting, the Chair shall appoint a qualified replacement as Chair.